Photoinduced Hund excitons in the breakdown of a two-orbital Mott insulator: Conclusions

 \section{Conclusions}

-In this work we have studied the photoinduced melting of a two-orbital Mott insulator, resulting in a long-lived nonequilibrium metallic state with unexpected properties.
-We have also found that the breakdown of the Mott insulating ground state and corresponding onset of the photometallic state, understood as the photogeneration of doublon and holon pairs, is enhanced by the presence of Hund's coupling.
-Indeed, Hund's coupling tends to suppress doubly-occupied configurations in the ground state, as opposed to the nonequilibrium situation where it greatly enhances doublon production upon interaction with light.
-The breakdown of the insulating ground state is realized through an insulator to metal photoinduced phase transition with a concomitant melting of the magnetic moment, implying a high- to low-spin light-induced phase transition as well.

-Additionally, we have shown evidence that Hund's coupling \emph{dynamically} activates large orbital fluctuations leading to a nontrivial dynamics of doublon-holon pairs and to the aforementioned light-assisted loss of local magnetic moment and antiferromagnetic quasi-long-range order.
+We have studied the photoinduced melting of a two-orbital Mott insulator, resulting in a long-lived nonequilibrium metallic state with unexpected properties.
+We have found that the breakdown of the Mott insulator and corresponding onset of the photometallic state is enhanced by Hund's coupling.
+Indeed, Hund's exchange tends to suppress doubly-occupied configurations in the ground state, as opposed to the nonequilibrium situation where it greatly enhances doublon production.
+The breakdown of the insulating ground state is realized through an insulator-metal photoinduced phase transition with a concomitant melting of the magnetic moments, implying a high-low spin light-induced phase transition as well.
+Additionally, we have shown evidence that Hund's coupling \emph{dynamically} activates large orbital fluctuations leading to a nontrivial dynamics of doublon-holon pairs and to the loss of antiferromagnetic quasi-long-range order.

-More importantly, we observed the dynamical formation of an emergent neutral and bound quasiparticle with orbital and spin character that is stabilized by Hund's exchange interaction.
-Such a quasiparticle corresponds to an exciton, which can establish a condensate.
-In high contrast to the more familiar types of excitonic optical excitations, the exciton studied here is not originated due to direct Coulomb repulsion but due to exchange interactions; in this case Hund's rule coupling.
-Moreover, we have studied properties of these Hund-exchange-induced excitons such as bandwidth, binding due to a confining potential, and size as a function of Hund's coupling.
-All these properties can be understood using a semiclassical model that describes the dynamics of bound doublon and holon pairs.

-We have also observed that the resulting long-lived photometallic state results as a coexistence of Hund excitons and doublon-holon plasma.
-This metallic state differs greatly from the more familiar equilibrium idea in multiorbital systems of Hund's metal
+More importantly, we observed the dynamical formation of ``Hund excitons": emergent neutral quasiparticles with orbital and spin character stabilized by Hund's exchange, which can establish a condensate.
+In high contrast to the more familiar types of excitonic optical excitations, Hund excitons do not originated from direct Coulomb repulsion but from exchange interactions; in this case Hund's coupling.
+Moreover, we have studied semiclassically the properties of Hund excitons such as bandwidth, confining potential, and size as a function of Hund's exchange.
+We have also observed that the long-lived photometallic state results as a coexistence of Hund excitons and doublon-holon plasma.

+It would be interesting to further explore the properties of Hund excitons.
+For example, the effect of exciton-exciton interactions on the photodynamics and the study of the stages of the breakdown of the Mott insulator.
+Indeed, a study on intraband relaxation dynamics in a two-band Mott insulator showed the generation of several excitations~\cite{Strand17}, among them Hund excitons.
+We note, however, that the coupling to radiation in that study differs from the one implemented here.
+These issues deserve further study and are currently under investigation.